 Customer Information Consoles are installed near all station entrances (except those on the Stony Point line).
 Press the right (green) button on the console for automated train information or the left (red) button for assistance.
 The information button does not provide real-time information so it’s important to listen for announcements during disruptions.

 Travelling with Guide Dogs

-Information for Hearing and Speech Impaired Customers
+Information for Passengers with Hearing or Speech Impairment

 All public transport services throughout Victoria provide free travel for hearing dogs.

 Communication Access Symbol

 Scope’s Communication Access Symbol is awarded to services and organisations that have met standards to become communication accessible.

 This means that: